seanox/aspect-js/manuals/events.md

 The event occurs at the final end of the rendering.
 The processing itself ends before the event.

-# View Model Binding
+# View-Module Binding
-The following events occur during the view model binding.
+The following events occur during the view-module binding.
 The current selector is passed to the callback method.
-The method can influence the selector as well as the corresponding element, but not the view model binding.
+The method can influence the selector as well as the corresponding element, but not the view-module binding.

 ```javascript
 Composite.listen(Composite.EVENT_MOUNT_***, function(event, selector) {